 If your injury results in permanent partial disability, the amount of your cash benefit will be based on a formula devised by the Arkansas Legislature.
 Each part of the body has been assigned a value that corresponds to the number of weeks of compensation to be paid.
 That number is multiplied by the anatomical impairment rating your doctor assigned to your disability.
 The final number is used to determine the number of weeks you’ll receive cash benefit payments.

 If your injury results in permanent and total disability, you will receive benefits for the rest of your life.
 The workers’ compensation insurer is mandated to process these payments.
-If you have any problems with your permanent disability benefits payments, contact Walker & Hope to manage any potential disputes.
+If you have any problems with your permanent disability benefits payments, contact WALKER LAW GROUP to manage any potential disputes.

 What does Workers’ Compensation Cover If the Workplace Injury Results in Death?